-Are Dental Veneers Right For Me?
+Are Dental Veneers Right for Me?

-Let’s first consider the advantages of various treatments that use veneers:
+Let us first consider the advantages of various treatments that use veneers:

-- Veneers vs. Crowns – Rarely are crowns used for cosmetic purposes except when a tooth is badly damaged or after a root canal.
-Some people are concerned that if they damage a large tooth or crack a tooth more severely than a chip, then they will either need a crown or have the tooth extracted.
+- Veneers vs. Crowns — Rarely are crowns used for cosmetic purposes except when a tooth is badly damaged or after a root canal.
+Some people are concerned that if they damage a large tooth or crack a tooth more severely than a chip that they will either need a crown or have the tooth extracted.
 This is not the case.
 If the tooth is otherwise healthy and can be salvaged, all you may need is a veneer, particularly if only a single surface of the tooth is damaged.
-Veneers can be used restoratively as well as cosmetically if the damage is minor enough, but too much for bonding.
+Veneers can be used restoratively as well as cosmetically if the damage is minor but too much for bonding.

-Who Shouldn’t Get Veneers?
+Who Should Not Get Veneers?